Want To Look Like An Athlete? It's Simple, Train Like One!

 After three months they each lost close to 5% body fat.

-Yes, even Teri who is a woman (females are notoriously slower losers than men).
+Yes, even Teri, a woman (females are notoriously slower losers than men) saw this loss.

 As a matter of fact, she slightly edged Tim in her results.

 Truth is, the workout system I gave them is particularly beneficial for women because it takes advantage of their natural ability to release large amounts of human growth hormone (HGH) from the right types of workouts.